wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Wavefront requires tags that describe the architecture of your application.
 These application tags are associated with the metrics and trace data that the instrumented microservices in your application send to Wavefront.

+Application tags and their values are encapsulated in an `ApplicationTags` object in your microservice's code.
+You specify a separate `ApplicationTags` object, with a separate set of tag values, for each microservice you instrument.
+Because the tags describe the application's architecture and the way it is deployed, your code typically obtains tag values from a configuration file, either through the [quickstart setup steps](#option-1-quickstart---use-config-files), or through a custom mechanism implemented by your application.

+**Note:** You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data.

+### How Wavefront Uses Application Tags

-You specify a separate set of application tags for each microservice you instrument.
-Wavefront uses these tags to aggregate and filter data at different levels of granularity.
+Wavefront uses application tags to aggregate and filter data at different levels of granularity.

 * **Required tags** enable you to drill down into the data for a particular service:
     - `application` - Name that identifies the application, for example, `beachshirts`.
 All microservices in the same application should use the same `application` name.